 You can use that pattern above to talk about any of your impressions and it’ll make your English sound fantastic!
 By the way, I’d is a contraction for I had.
 This is known as past perfect for any grammar geeks out there 😉 but the beauty of language patterns is you don’t need to remember or worry about the grammar, you just need to memorise these 4 fixed sentence endings!
 That’s all, easy hey?!

 So I promised you a little ‘comparative adjectives’ re-cap, in case you are a bit rusty or this is the first time you have heard about comparatives.
 There is a basic rule to make them.
 There are a couple of exceptions but we’ll keep it simple today.

 |adjectives ending in Y|

 remove Y and add IER

 |busy, funny, friendly||busier, friendlier, etc|

-Ok, now it’s your turn – Try this challenge!
+Ok, now it’s your turn – Try this writing challenge!

 Think about the last time you arrived somewhere new and found it was different to your expectations…..Was it colder or less expensive than you’d imagined?
 Were the people friendlier than you’d expected?
 Try making comparisons to describe your impressions.
-If you like, you can post them in my comments (scroll down to the bottom) and I’ll let you know if they sound natural 🙂 Good luck!
+Then write your sentences in my comments (scroll down to the bottom) and I’ll let you know if they sound natural 🙂 Good luck!